|

 murals around Tucson.
 As of May, 2012, there are 600 murals listed...

 and many more to add.
-(There's also a page with a map and list of murals.)
+(There's also a page with a murals map.)

 -